 Sept.
 5-7 Lake Pepin: studying water quality and impact of farming on the river

 Sept.
-11 Winona: meeting with faculty and students at Winona State University; stream ecology labs; discussion of the impact of the lock and dam system on the river’s ecosystems
+11-14 Winona and LaCrosse: meeting with faculty and students at Winona State University; stream ecology labs; discussion of the impact of the lock and dam system on the river’s ecosystems

 Sept.
 19-20: Effigy Mounds and history of Native American communities